rollkit/docs/tutorials/wordle.md

   if isFound {
     // Check if Submitter Reached 6 Tries if guess.Count == strconv.Itoa(6) {
-      return nil, sdkerrors.Wrap(sdkerrors.ErrInvalidRequest, "You Have Guessed The Maximum Amount of Times for The Day!
+      return nil, errors.Wrap(sdkerrors.ErrInvalidRequest, "You Have Guessed The Maximum Amount of Times for The Day!
 Try Again Tomorrow With A New Wordle.")
     }
     currentCount, err := strconv.Atoi(guess.Count)
     if err != nil {